 Benefit Description You pay After the calendar year deductible Organ/tissue transplants (cont.)
-Advantage Advantage In-network: 30% of our Plan allowance Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-Chronic myelogenous leukemia Early stage (indolent or non-advanced) small cell lymphocytic lymphoma Epithelial ovarian cancer Mantle Cell (Non-Hodgkin lymphoma)Multiple sclerosisScleroderma

-Benefit Description You pay After the calendar year deductible Organ/tissue transplants (cont.)
-Advantage - Scleroderma-SSc (severe, progressive) In-network: 30% of our Plan allowance Small cell lung cancerSystemic lupus erythematosusSystemic sclerosis Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-National Transplant Program (NTP) - Transplants which are non-experimental or non-investigational are a covered benefit.
+Advantage - Breast cancer In-network: 30% of our Plan allowance - Childhood rhabdomyosarcoma Out-of-network: 50% of our Plan allowance - Chronic lymphocytic lymphoma/small lymphocytic lymphoma (CLL/SLL) and any difference between our allowance and the billed amount. - Chronic myelogenous leukemia - Early stage (indolent or non-advanced) small cell lymphocytic lymphoma - Epithelial ovarian cancer - Mantle Cell (Non-Hodgkin lymphoma) - Multiple sclerosis - Scleroderma - Scleroderma-SSc (severe, progressive) - Small cell lung cancer - Systemic lupus erythematosus - Systemic sclerosis • National Transplant Program (NTP) - Transplants which are non-experimental or non-investigational are a covered benefit.
 Covered transplants must be ordered by your primary care doctor and plan specialist physician and approved by our medical director in advance of the surgery.
 To receive in-network benefits the transplant must be performed at hospitals (Institutes of Excellence) specifically approved and designated by us to perform these procedures.
 A transplant is non-experimental and non-investigational when we have determined, in our sole discretion, that the medical community has generally accepted the procedure as appropriate treatment for your specific condition.
 Coverage for a transplant where you are the recipient includes coverage for the medical and surgical expenses of a live donor, to the extent these services are not covered by another plan or program.
-Note: Transplants must be performed at hospitals designated as Note Institutes of Excellence (IOE).
+Refer to Note Note: Transplants must be performed at hospitals designated as Institutes of Excellence (IOE).
 Hospitals in our network, but not designated as an IOE hospital will be covered at the out-of-network benefit level.
 Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 We cover donor testing for the actual solid organ donor or up to four allogenic bone marrow/stem cell transplant donors in addition to the testing of family members.
 Clinical trials must meet the following criteria: In-network: 30% of our Plan allowance A. The member has a current diagnosis that will most likely cause death within one (1) year or less despite therapy with currently accepted treatment; or the member has a diagnosis of cancer; AND Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-B. All of the following criteria must be met: 1.
-Standard therapies have not been effective in treating the member or would not be medically appropriate; and 2.
-The risks and benefits of the experimental or investigational technology are reasonable compared to those associated with the member's medical condition and standard therapy based on at least two (2) documents of medical and scientific evidence (as defined below); and 3.
-The experimental or investigational technology shows promise of being effective as demonstrated by the member's participation in a clinical trial satisfying ALL of the following criteria: a.
-The experimental or investigational drug, device, procedure, or treatment is under current review by the FDA and has an Investigational New Drug (IND) number; and
+B. All of the following criteria must be met: